Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 Ceramides

-These are lipids that are naturally found in the skin and help to hold skin cells together.
-They strengthen the skin barrier and prevent moisture loss.
+Ceramides are naturally found in the skin and help hold skin cells together.
+They play a key role in preventing moisture loss and strengthening the barrier.

 Plant oils